jgnewman/einlandr/README.md

 ## Scheduling jobs

 Einlandr comes packaged with a built-in scheduler using [node-schedule](https://www.npmjs.com/package/node-schedule).
-To create a scheduled job, simply add a new file to the "schedules" directory.
+To create a scheduled job, simply add a new file to the "backend/schedules" directory.
 When the server starts up, each file in this directory will be launched in a child_process so that when jobs run, they won't block events on the main thread.

 In order to user node-schedule you may want to be familiar with cron format.
 However, there are plenty of more semantic ways to schedule jobs though none are quite as concise.